World's tallest woman wants to use record to celebrate differences

 "I personally think that differences and other features which seem like a disadvantage can be turned to advantages if you want it and make the effort for it.
 That is exactly what I did."

 The tallest man in the world, Mr Sultan Kosen, who was measured at 2.51m in 2018, is also from Turkey.
-Ms Gelgi says she hopes to meet him in person one day.
+Ms Gelgi said she hopes to meet him in person one day.